urth-inc/metatell_plugin_template/CustomChatButton/README.md

 ### Restrictions

-- Do not use default export. export Component as named export
+- do not use default export. export Component as named export
-- Component name should be `CustomChatButton`
+- component name should be `CustomChatButton`
 - component should be placed in `src/CustomChatButton` directory
-  - You can change the directory to update federation config in `/configs/federationConfig.js`
+  - You can change the directory by updating federation config in `/configs/federationConfig.js`

 ### Styling